Community Development Plans

 Considering the aforementioned points, FRIENDS project team members at PSU have examined the most suitable methods and tools to promote sustainable reading skills for young people from the Malay Pattani Region.
 The project “Read to Learn” was established to enhance English reading literacy through phonics and children’s literature in the three southern border provinces of Thailand.

-Community Development by PYU: Tribe Children in Care from the Chiang Mai Region
+Community Development by PYU: Children from Hill Tribe Ethnic Minorities in the Chiang Mai Region

 Thailand is a country of cultural diversity.
 There are many nations and tribes especially in Chiang Mai which is known by City of Cultures.
 People in each tribe also live differently.
 More than 40 tribes have settled in Thailand – the La-ear, Hmong, Karen, etc. One of the most populous tribes in Thailand is the Hmong.
 Mostly they live in harmony with nature, whether in the middle or the top of the mountain.
 Every family there do farming for living.
 Their village is quite and far away from the city.
 Traveling from the village to the city will take more than 4 hours, so it is not very convenient to go in the city center.